Primary lung signet-ring cell carcinoma: a national analysis

 Peer Review File: Available at https://jtd.amegroups.com/article/view/10.21037/jtd-24-102/prf

 Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at https://jtd.amegroups.com/article/view/10.21037/jtd-24-102/coif).
 C.F.J.Y. serves as an unpaid editorial board member of Journal of Thoracic Disease from February 2023 to January 2025.
-He declares honoraria from AstraZeneca for summit participation, is on the advisory board for AstraZeneca.
+He declares honoraria from AstraZeneca for summit participation and is on the advisory boards for AstraZeneca and Genentech.
 The other authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).